WojtekKamilowski/CI_PP5_HSBS/README.md

 - Parts of code based on <a href="https://github.com/Code-Institute-Solutions/boutique_ado_v1">Code Institue's "Boutique Ado" Walkthrough Project</a>

-- Elements of the checkout app from <a href="https://github.com/Code-Institute-Solutions/boutique_ado_v1">Code Institue's "Boutique Ado" Walkthrough Project</a>

 - JavaScript code to update quantity on click & move the screen back to the top of the books list from <a href="https://github.com/Code-Institute-Solutions/boutique_ado_v1">Code Institue's "Boutique Ado" Walkthrough Project</a>

 - .overlay, .text-black, #payment-form, .form-control & #card-element & .loading-spinner CSS from <a href="https://github.com/Code-Institute-Solutions/boutique_ado_v1">Code Institue's "Boutique Ado" Walkthrough Project</a>

-- ready function in checkout.apps.py from <a href="https://github.com/Code-Institute-Solutions/boutique_ado_v1">Code Institue's "Boutique Ado" Walkthrough Project</a>
+- Some elements of the checkout app from <a href="https://github.com/Code-Institute-Solutions/boutique_ado_v1">Code Institue's "Boutique Ado" Walkthrough Project</a>

+- webhooks.py based on: <a href="https://stripe.com/docs/webhooks">Stripe</a>, <a href="https://github.com/Code-Institute-Solutions/boutique_ado_v1">Code Institue's "Boutique Ado" Walkthrough Project</a> & <a href="https://github.com/ArronBeale/CI_PP5_tee_time/blob/main/checkout/webhooks.py">Teetime</a>

 - Parts of the code inspired by the knowledge from my Project Portfolio 4:<a href="https://github.com/WojtekKamilowski/CI_PP4_MPN">My Pantry Note</a>